 • Attachment 6: Impact Statement (one-page limit): Upload as "Impact.pdf."
 Explain in detail how the proposed research project is important, as follows:

 Describe the near-term impact: Detail the anticipated results/outcome(s)/ product(s) that will be directly attributed to the results of the proposed research.
-Explain how these results/outcome(s)/ product(s) will improve prostate cancer management and/or change clinical practice.
-Describe the benefits and how rapidly they will be successfully translated to prostate cancer patients.
+Explain how these results/outcome(s)/ product(s) will be transformative on the clinical management of prostate cancer.
+Describe the benefits to be realized and how rapidly they will be successfully translated to prostate cancer patients.

-Describe the long-term impact: Although the expectation is that projects supported by the Biomarker Development Award will result in near-term benefits for patients, additional/ongoing benefits over time are also expected.
-Explain the anticipated long-term gains from the proposed research, including how the outcomes or products will ultimately contribute to elimination of death from prostate cancer and enhancing the well-being of men experiencing the impact of the disease.
+Describe the long-term impact: Although the expectation is that projects supported by the Transformative Impact Award will result in near-term benefits for patients, additional/ongoing benefits over time are also expected.
+Explain the anticipated long-term gains from the proposed research, including how the outcomes or products will ultimately contribute to eliminating death from prostate cancer and enhancing the well-being of men experiencing the impact of the disease.

-PCRP overarching challenges: Summarize how the proposed project addresses one of the PCRP overarching challenges.
+PCRP overarching challenges: Summarize how the proposed research addresses one of the PCRP overarching challenges.

-• Attachment 7: Transition Plan (one-page limit): Upload as "Transition.pdf."

-Provide information on the methods and strategies proposed to move the biomarker(s) to clinical use.
-The transition plan should include the components listed below.

-- A description of the expected outcome(s) that will result after completion of the proposed research project.
+- Attachment 7: Transition Plan (one-page limit): Upload as "Transition.pdf."
+Provide information on the methods and strategies proposed to move the outcomes of the project to clinical use.
+The transition plan should include the components listed below. - A description of the expected outcome(s) that will result after completion of the proposed research project.
 Outcomes should be specific, measurable, and should include a definition of the end user. - Details of the funding strategy that will be used to bring the outcomes to delivery to market (e.g., specific potential industry partners, specific funding opportunities to be applied for, etc.). - A description of collaborations and other resources that will be used to provide continuity of development. - A brief schedule and milestones for bringing the outcome(s) to delivery to market. - Attachment 8: Data- and Research Resource-Sharing Plan (one-page limit): Upload as "Sharing.pdf."

 Describe how unique and/or final research data will be shared with the wider prostate cancer research community, along with any resulting research resources.
 This includes cases where pre-existing data or research resources will be utilized and/or modified during the course of the proposed project.
-If there are limitations associated with a preexisting agreement for the original data or research resources that preclude subsequent sharing, the applicant should explain this in the dataand/or research resource-sharing plan.
+If there are limitations associated with a preexisting agreement for the original data or research resources that preclude subsequent sharing, the applicant should explain this in the data-and/or research resource-sharing plan.